VadimPushtaev/YAPC_Russia_2015_perl_golf/README.md

 Commit your solution
 --------------------

-Please, don't commit your solution to GitHub until the end of the competition.
-Don't send pull request either.

-Send your script to mayperlgolf@mail.ru as an attachment.
+Since the competition is over, you are now free to send your solutions via pull-request.
 Please name it like `your_full_name.pl`.

-Solutions will be accepted until _2015-05-17 18:30:00 (GMT+3)_.
-Perl 5.10 will be used to check them.

 How to test
 -----------